Estimated reading time: 8 minutes

 Weather data provider

 We are going to use a Weather API that supports retrieving weather data as a web service.
-The data includes historical weather observations and weather forecast data and is available in a range of formats include CSV and JSON so the data is perfect for importing into MySQL.
+The data includes historical weather observations and weather forecast data and is available in a range of formats, including JSON and CSV import files, so the data is perfect to load into MySQL.
 There is also a free API plan available.

 Setting up the MySQL Database

 To create the table, we use the following script.
-To make things simple, we have named our columns with the same column name as the incoming weather data variable names.
+To make things simple, we have named our columns with the same column names as the incoming weather data variable names.

 CREATE TABLE `weather_data` (